manishemi/manishemi.github.io/_posts/2021-05-02-Transformers.md

 The best performing models also connect the encoder and decoder through an attention mechanism.

-Also,  the Transformers based solely on attention mechanism
+Also,  the Transformers based solely on attention mechanism and encoder-decoder architecture